-Princess Kate, In Paris, Meets With Terror Attack Survivors, Takes In The Sights
+Princess Kate In Paris, Meets With Terror Attack Survivors, Takes In The Sights

 “I was ambitious, I am still ambitious.
 If I want revenge I must live and work and prove they [the terrorists] can’t touch how we live in our great country.
 It sparked something: I realised you need to live.”

 From there, Kate and William ventured off to a less emotional and more cultural location, the famed Musée d’Orsay overlooking the Seine, which houses an impressive gallery of Impressionist works.
-As ABC News notes, Kate majored in Art History while at university, and has been an advocate for the arts and a patron of the National Portrait Gallery.
+As ABC News notes, Kate majored in Art History while at university and has been an advocate for the arts and a patron of the National Portrait Gallery.

 After the museum, the Duke and Duchess of Cambridge did what all tourists do when they’re in Paris – they stopped by the Eiffel Tower for a photo.

-The Duke and Duchess at the Trocadéro ???????? #RoyalVisitParis pic.twitter.com/3A1XqEEjZj
+The Duke and Duchess at the Trocadéro???????? #RoyalVisitParis pic.twitter.com/3A1XqEEjZj

 — Kensington Palace (@KensingtonRoyal) March 18, 2017